 The Noise Element of the City's 2040 General Plan establishes noise level compatibility standards and interior noise standards to be used to guide land use planning decisions (City of Moreno Valley 2021).
-Per these standards, multi-family residential uses are "normally acceptable" with noise levels up to 65 community noise equivalent level (CNEL; "conditionally acceptable" with noise levels from 65 to 70 CNEL, "normally unacceptable" with noise levels from 70 to 75 CNEL, and "clearly unacceptable" with noise levels above 75 CNEL.
+Per these standards, multi-family residential uses are "normally acceptable" with noise levels up to 65 community noise equivalent level (CNEL; "conditionally acceptable" with noise levels from 65 to 70 CNEL, "normally unacceptable with noise levels from 70 to 75 CNEL, and "clearly unacceptable" with noise levels above 75 CNEL.
 The interior noise level standard is 45 CNEL.
-Parks are "normally acceptable" with noise levels up to 70 CNEL, "conditionally acceptable" with noise levels from 70 to 75 CNEL, and "normally unacceptable" with noise levels above 75 CNEL.

 Figure 8 presents the vehicle traffic noise level contours across the project site were calculated for the project.
 As shown on Figure 8, noise levels are projected to be less than 65 CNEL across a majority of the project site.
-Noise levels are projected to exceed 65 CNEL at the northern and eastern project boundaries.
+Noise levels are projected to exceed 65 CNEL at the northern project boundary.
 Ground floor noise levels at all proposed buildings are not projected to exceed 70 CNEL.

-Noise levels were also modeled at the exterior use area (pool, cabanas, and tot lot), at the balconies facing located closest to Alessandro Boulevard and Lasselle Street, at the dog park, and around the building façades.
+Noise levels were also modeled at the exterior use area (tot lot, pool, and dog park), at the balconies facing located closest to Alessandro Boulevard, and around the building façades.
 Noise levels were modeled at the exterior use area to determine exterior noise compatibility with City standards.
 Noise levels were modeled at balconies and building façades in order to determine the necessary noise reduction measures needed to reduce interior noise levels to 45 CNEL or less.
 Exterior noise levels are summarized in Table 15.

-As shown in Table 15, exterior noise levels at the exterior use area (Receivers 1 through 3) would range from 47 to 51, which would be less than the City's "normally acceptable" compatibility standard of 65 CNEL.
-Exterior noise levels at the dog park would be 48 CNEL, which would be less than the City's "normally acceptable" compatibility standard of 70 CNEL.
-Therefore, the project would not be exposed to exterior noise levels in excess of standards established in the General Plan, and impacts would be less than significant.
+As shown in Table 15, exterior noise levels at the exterior use area (Receivers 1 through 3) would range from 52 to 55, which would be less than the City's "normally acceptable" compatibility standard of 65 CNEL.
+Therefore, the project would not be exposed to exterior noise levels in excess of standards established in the City's General Plan, and impacts would be less than significant.